JellyfishCMS/assets-pipeline-webpack/documentation/stage0.md

 * 3- modify the configuration as following because we want to work in the current directory.

 ```
-const context = './' // Where does project located relatively to the assets-pipeline-webpack folder -> Current directory
+const context = './' // Where does project located relatively to the assets-pipeline-Webpack folder -> Current directory
 ```

 * 4- run the command line `npm run base`